 Other Cars to Consider

 If the Elantra is too large, consider the 2010 Toyota Yaris, which is available as a sedan and hatchback.
 The Yaris doesn’t have much interior space, and the Aveo has more room for cargo.
-Still, the Yaris has better safety and reliability scores, and has more standard safety features than the Aveo.
+Still, the Yaris has better safety scores, and has more standard safety features than the Aveo.